WE ARE CURRENTLY RECRUITING NEW FAMILIES

-We recruit families to participate in our IRB approved study who have children without attention problems who:
+We are recruiting families to participate in our IRB approved study who have children who:

 - Are fluent in English

 - Live with at least one biological parent

 Eligible families will visit our lab at the Waisman Center at UW-Madison once per year over the course of three years.
 Each visit will last 3.5 to 4 hours and will include the following activities:

 - Interactive activities on the computer

 - A short (1 hour) fMRI scan to learn how their brain works

 - Questionnaires and rating scales about your child’s behavior at home and school

 - Saliva samples for DNA analysis